Guoli-Lyu/rust-for-raspberry-pi-3-template/README.md

 This repository contains templates for embedded rust on raspberry pi 3.

-It is also possible to code in rust with `std` lib, and the templates is on another branchs named `aarch64-unknown-linux-musl` and `aarch64-unknown-linux-gnu`.
+The master branch is a template for **bare metal** embedded rust on raspberry pi 3.

 ## Include assembly files